rixth/customSelect/README.md

 * disabled: fired when the widget is disabled
 * enabled: fired when the widget is enabled
 * rangechange: fired when the user attempts to set a custom range.
 This range is passed to your handler in the 2nd argument under the min/max keys.
 If you return false, the submission won't be accepted.
 You can use *setCustomRangeError* to set an error for the user.
+* customvaluechange: fired when the user attempts to set a custom value.
+This value is passed to your handler in the 2nd argument under the value key.
+If you return false, the submission won't be accepted.
+You can use *setCustomRangeError* to set an error for the user.